Harborne Railway: Relics

-Today, there are no clues to a station's existence at Icknield Port Road.
+Icknield Port Road station closed in 1931 (before the other stations on the line) and there are now no clues to a station's existence.
 The cutting where the station was located was filled in circa 2008.
 Until then it was possible to walk under Icknield Port Poad through the old bridge.
 It was also possible to see the retaining wall that bordered the path from the road to the platform.
-Icknield Port Road station closed in 1931, a few years before the other stations.
 The line from here to the junction with the Stour Valley line used to run in a cutting, which has been filled in.
 The girder bridge that carried the line over the Stour Valley canal was removed, but the brick supports survive.